aqua-pxl/vp-utils/README.md

 # About
-This is a tool that perform various tasks on Virtual Piano sheets.
+This is a tool that can perform various tasks on Virtual Piano sheets.

 You can:
 - Transpose sheets by a set number